🗓️ Day 1 – Hello Hanoi! First Impressions & Historical Sights

 🏛️ Ho Chi Minh Mausoleum & Presidential Palace

 The mausoleum is a powerful and solemn site dedicated to Vietnam’s revolutionary leader, Ho Chi Minh.
 The large open square, uniformed guards, and quiet reverence of the place make it feel truly significant.
-Unfortunately, we arrived a little too late in the day to go inside—the mausoleum closes by 11:00 AM, so if you want to see Ho Chi Minh’s preserved body, we recommend heading there earlier in the morning.
+Unfortunately, we arrived a little too late in the day to go inside because the mausoleum closes by 11:00 AM, so if you want to see Ho Chi Minh’s preserved body, we recommend heading there earlier in the morning.

 📍 Ho Chi Minh's Mausoleum on Google Maps